-According to the American andrologists 52% of men in developed countries aged 40 to 70 years suffer of various forms of erectile dysfunction.
+According to the American andrologists, 52% of men in developed countries aged 40 to 70 years suffer from various forms of erectile dysfunction.
 That’s why I’m happy to announce the new book Hard On Demand by Brad Stevens.
-With its help you make sure to restore your erection and you will enjoy life again.
+With its help, you make sure to restore your erection and you will enjoy life again.
 Be sure to try, because this sensitive issue requires immediate intervention.
 It may be too late tomorrow!

-With age in the physiology of sexual intercourse there are certain changes that need to be considered as physiological changes.
+With age in the physiology of sexual intercourse, there are certain changes that need to be considered as physiological changes.
 As they grow older men lose their ability to spontaneous erections under the influence of imagination, olfactory stimuli or viewing of exciting pictures.
-Therefore, with age there is a growing need for direct methods of stimulation of the external genitalia that often do not find understanding from the sexual partner, especially if she is accustomed to a different scenario of sexual acts.
+Therefore, with age, there is a growing need for direct methods of stimulation of the external genitalia that often do not find understanding from the sexual partner, especially if she is accustomed to a different scenario of sexual acts.

 Data on sexual disorders in prostatitis have changed over the past few decades.
-There is a significant number of messages that prostatitis does not only cause pain and disorders of urination, but also leads to various sexual disorders.
-Sexual dysfunction are observed in 52% of male patients with prostatitis.
+There is a significant number of messages that prostatitis does not only cause pain and disorders of urination but also leads to various sexual disorders.
+Sexual dysfunction is observed in 52% of male patients with prostatitis.
 It is shown that existing sexual relations deteriorate or are broken (in 67% of patients), and new relationships are formed with difficulty or are not formed at all (33%).

 58% of patients reported the lack of rigidity of the penis for sexual intercourse, 50% of patients reported a dramatic decrease in the number of the ejaculate, and 10% of patients reported pain during erection.
-Detailed surveys found that the disease provoked the discord in families.
+Detailed surveys found that the disease provoked discord in families.
 60% of men with erectile dysfunction have expressed concern at the deterioration of sexual activity, loss of most of the pleasures and regrets of transience lost youth.

-Causes of erectile dysfunction in benign prostatic hyperplasia are functional and organic changes in smooth muscles of cavernous bodies, violation of the neurogenic regulation, which is accompanied by a subsequent decrease in ability of the corpora cavernosa to rigidity.
+Causes of erectile dysfunction in benign prostatic hyperplasia are functional and organic changes in smooth muscles of cavernous bodies, violation of the neurogenic regulation, which is accompanied by a subsequent decrease in the ability of the corpora cavernosa to rigidity.

 When choosing an adequate method of treatment in patients with a diagnosis of BPH, special attention should be paid to sexual function.
-Many patients can maintain active sexuality, although aging is often associated with less active sexual ability and increasing sense of dissatisfaction with life.
+Many patients can maintain active sexuality, although aging is often associated with less active sexual ability and an increasing sense of dissatisfaction with life.

 Patients with symptoms of impaired urination inform about especially clear changes in their sexual sphere.
-The severity of this complex of symptoms can be regarded as age-related condition, but it has a serious negative impact on the quality of life of an aging man.
+The severity of this complex of symptoms can be regarded as an age-related condition, but it has a serious negative impact on the quality of life of an aging man.